Postdoctoral Researchers

 Ph.D.
 Students

 Hancheng Guo is currently pursuing his Ph.D. at Zhejiang University and has joined Xia’s Lab as a visiting Ph.D. student.
-His research focuses on assessing the impacts of various agricultural management practices on soil carbon and nitrogen dynamics using process-based models.
+His research focuses on assessing the impacts of various agricultural management practices on soil carbon and nitrogen dynamics in China using process-based models.

 Huixin Li received her bachelor's and master's degrees from Nanjing University, China, and is currently pursuing her Ph.D. at the University of Illinois Urbana-Champaign with Illinois Distinguished Fellowship support.
 She is co-advised by Dr. Xia and studies the mechanisms and modeling of carbon and nitrogen cycling in agroecosystems, with a current focus on refining the representation of particulate organic matter in process-based models.